seisuke/akmk/README.md

 # Akmk (灰汁巻き)

-This library adds Constraint Layout DSL in Anko library.
+This library adds ConstraintLayout DSL in Anko library.
 It is based on the `1.1.0-beta4` version of the library.

 ## Usage([wiki](https://github.com/seisuke/akmk/wiki/Usage))

-Constraint Layout is defined and added to other ViewGroups in the same way as any other view in Anko:
+ConstraintLayout is defined and added to other ViewGroups in the same way as any other view in Anko:

 ```kotlin
 anyViewGroupLayout {